dgroomes/vanilla-kafka/spring-interfaces/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Remove Spring Boot and just focus on learning Spring Kafka
+* DONE Remove Spring Boot and just focus on learning Spring Kafka
+* Try to wire up the Spring Kafka objects programmtically instead of relying on the annotations (i.e. EnableKafka and @KafkaListener)